lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_TPL.rst

 Run Flow Model
 ---------------

-The pydfnworks command `dfn_flow()` is used to run the simulation.
+The pydfnworks command ``dfn_flow()`` is used to run the simulation.
 This can provide insights into the behavior of fluids within the fractured network.

 See Module at :ref:`dfnFlow <dfnflow-chapter>` and python docs at :ref:`pydfnWorks: dfnFlow <dfnWorks-python-chapter-dfnFlow>`

 See PFLOTRAN user manaul at https://www.pflotran.org/documentation/user_guide/user_guide.html

-View the PFLOTRAN input deck defined by dfnFlow_file 'dfn_explicit.in'.
+View the PFLOTRAN input deck defined by dfnFlow_file `dfn_explicit.in`.
 This is a PFLOTRAN input file.
 The input defines inflow and outflow regions using the *.ex boundary files written during the dfnGen step.
 High pressure (red) Dirichlet boundary conditions are applied on the edge of the fractures along the boundary X = -7.5, and low pressure (blue) boundary conditions are applied on the edges of the fractures at the boundary X = 7.5.

 As the driver runs PFLOTRAN you will see information about the command line calling PFLOTRAN and information about the output files.